 25. Get Weather Information

-Want to know what the weather conditions will be like in your area or some other location?
-Google search has got you covered.
+Are you curious to know what the weather conditions will be like in your area or some other location?
 Just use ‘location+weather‘ or ‘weather+location‘ (London weather, for example), or ‘weather:location‘ in the search box, and Google will give you weather alerts and forecasts for that location.

 26. Search for Flights and Trains

-Looking for flights or trains between two destinations?
+Are you looking for flights or trains between two destinations?
 Google search will help you find the list of flights from various airlines.
-You can also filter your results by price, duration, stops, and more.
-Once you’ve found the perfect flight, you can book it right from the search results page.
-So why not give Google search a try next time you’re planning a trip?
+You can filter your results by price, duration, stops, and more.
+Once you’ve found the perfect flight, you can book it directly from the search results page.

 To search for flights or trains, use keywords like ‘london to paris flights‘ and ‘venice to amsterdam trains‘.
 You can also search for flights by typing ‘flights‘ in the search box.